 A geometric mean of counts for a group involves multiplying all the counts together (and taking the nth root of the product), that's the geometric mean.
 So what if just one of them is zero?
 Say you have 10 animals, each has 100 fleas except for one which you didn't look too hard on and didn't happen to find any, then the geometric mean of the flea counts for the entire group is 0.
 Zero.
 Why?
 Because 100*100*100*100*100*100*100*100*100*0 = 0.
 That's what the geometric mean does, it makes it seem like the average is zero, only because ONE of the counts was zero.
 Unbelieveable.
 See tables 1 and 6 here.

 In short, yes, you can do manipulations to exaggerate your findings, and guess what, they did.
 I hardly care if the thing is 90% effective versus 100% effective, the picture we see has BOTH exaggerated benefits AND minimized drawbacks.
-Which is what corporate PR is expected to do.
+Which is what corporate hack PR is expected to do.

 That's what I've got.
 I thought Snopes was all about skepticism, but these are indications that Snopes is willing to do paid corporate PR, passing on self-serving exaggerations and minimizing and skewing adverse findings.
 So in this one case where I actually went into the details, I found myself not impressed.

-Okay so this spring it's tax time for last year and my CPA says, What's this check stub?
+So this spring it's tax time for last year and my CPA says, What's this check stub?
 Give us a 1099R form from Met Life so we can put it in with your tax return to prove it's not taxable.
 So I call and of course Met Life doesn't make 1099's for these things, so okay.
 Here's where it gets interesting.

 I asked them, "Where did this payment come from?"